 It is the responsibility of any Durham Tech employee who is aware of the misuse of software or related documentation at the college to notify his/her supervisor or the Information Technology Services Executive Director.
 Additional information is available in the Appropriate Use of Computing Resources policy.

 The Facility Services Director is responsible for administering and coordinating the state regulations for equipment inventory control.
 All equipment valued at $1,000 or more is assigned an equipment identification number, tagged, and placed on the equipment inventory record.
 The college conducts a complete equipment inventory annually.
 All employees should make every effort to provide adequate security of equipment.

 Personal use of state-owned equipment is not authorized.
 Equipment should not be removed from the campus without written approval from the Division Head and the President.
 A copy of the written approval is to be forwarded to the Facility Services Director.
 This policy does not apply to those items permanently assigned to off-campus locations.

 The Program Director or Department Head may approve the distribution of usable, workable equipment within its program or department without additional approval.
 If the equipment cannot be used within the program or department, then the Division Head can approve distribution within the division.
 If the equipment cannot be used within the division, then the President's Leadership Council will determine distribution within the college.
-In all cases, the Program Director or Department Head who is transferring the equipment must complete the Equipment/Furniture Move Request portion of the Work Order Request form.
-This form includes the serial number, inventory number, model number, description, previous location, and new location for the equipment being moved.
-Facility Services staff will then report the equipment location change to the Facility Services Director.
-The Facility Services Director reflects the change of location in the college's equipment inventory.
-To surplus unusable equipment, this process is followed with the addition of the Program Director or Department Head also completing the Request to Surplus/Sale Equipment form.
+In all cases, the Program Director or Department Head who is transferring the equipment must complete a Work Order Request.
+The request should includes the serial number, inventory number, model number, description, previous location, and new location for the equipment being moved.
+To surplus unusable equipment, this process is followed with the addition of the Program Director or Department Head also approving the request.